-NEWS UPDATE Join us for Coffee & Chat, Thurs Oct 5th, 11 - 12pm, Raine's Cafe Coffee & Chat is a new monthly initiative by KDPA for members of the general public to have an informal chat over a cuppa.
-'Coffee & Chat' will be rotating around four cafe venues as part of KDPA's commitment to providing a platform for community consultation and the promotion of Kaniva and District.
+Coffee & Chat Coffee & Chat is a new monthly initiative by KDPA for members of the general public to have an informal chat over a cuppa.
+'Coffee & Chat' rotates around three cafe venues as part of KDPA's commitment to providing a platform for community consultation and the promotion of Kaniva and District.
 Whether you'd like to raise an issue affecting the town and district, or have an idea for upcoming promotions, come along and join us for a cuppa and a chat.
-RSVP Kaniva & District Progress Association to Marlene or Helen on 0429 888 250
+RSVP Kaniva & District Progress Association to Marlene or Helen on 0429 888 250.
+See our calendar for upcoming dates.
+Living Local KDPA were pleased to be one of just fifty successful applicants for a Living Local grant for $5,950 for digital equipment with video capacity in 2022.
+This is used to build on the 'Love Where You Live' project and assist with meetings, websites, social media and digital creation for promotion and storytelling purposes.
+Storytelling includes short film production and lifestyle photos capturing local stories.
+This is an ongoing project and if you'd like to share your Kaniva and district story through short film and photography, whether it be community, tourism, history, business or lifestyle, then please get in contact with us.
+These grants are increasingly competitive and this was the fourth application for the project in 18 months, Many thanks to Dan Schulthesis from Cinespace Inc for help, inspiration and advice through the 60 second short film Smartphone Stories project.

 About us Kaniva and District Progress Association endeavours to further the success of business and tourism.
 It is largely known for its social media promotion, which aims to target the Melbourne and Adelaide market through strategic destination marketing.
 Although the outside dollar is highly valued and depended on by several of the Commercial Street businesses, the greater goal through the promotion of a positive and cohesive community, is attracting investment into businesses and attracting new participatory residents and skilled workers.
 KDPA also provide promotional support to businesses in what continues to be turbulent times along with advocating as a united voice for a variety of issues.
 The organisation provides a valuable opportunity for networking and collaboration.
 In addition, KDPA provide promotional support to volunteer community organisations and celebrate the heritage and agricultural stories of our area.